DOI-USGS/ghsc-esi-groundmotion-processing/CONTRIBUTING.md

    - This git push command is what triggers the "release" pipeline that includes the test, build, and deploy stages.
    - *Note that we cannot have a hyphen in the tag name.*
    - Also, if we end the tag name with "dev" then it will be build and uploaded to pypi as a pre-release version, which means that it will never be pip installed unless the user specifies the exact version of the pre-release.
-   - Maintainence note: the PYPI tokens are maintained in gitlab for the ESI group, under Settings then CI/CD, then Variables.
+   - Maintenance note: the PYPI tokens are maintained in gitlab for the ESI group, under Settings then CI/CD, then Variables.
 These tokens are associated with the "pager_cicd" pypi service account.
 8. Create release from tag in gitlab.
 Give it a release title like `v1.2.1`.
 9. Copy/paste the relevant part of the changelog into the "describe this release" section.